Florence Crittenton High School

 The staff and teachers at Florence Crittenton always pushed me to work hard.
 They believe in me so much that eventually I also believed in myself.Lupe, Class of 2016

-Populations Served: Girls aged 14 – 21 who are pregnant or parenting
+Populations Served: Girls ages 14 – 21 who are pregnant or parenting

 Capacity: 250 students

-Geographic Boundaries: We accept young mothers from across Metro Denver area, including from Highlands Ranch to Greeley.
+Geographic Boundaries: We accept young mothers from across Metro Denver area, including Highlands Ranch to Greeley.